wix-prototypers/prototypers_prototype-panel/README.md

 ### **1. General Structure**

-The general structure of the panel consists of a header, content and footer.<br />
+The general structure of the panel consists a floating bar with 3 tabs - info, settings and share.<br />
-**Header:**  The header includes the prototype title and the general actions of the panel (_i.e close the panel_, _save changes and change the position of the panel_).
+**Info:**  The 'Info' tab includes information about the prototype - prototype description, a brief explanation of how to use the prototype and a link to our [‘WixWhooo’ page](https://www.wixwhooo.com/results?type=all&val=prototyper) to contact us.

-**Contect:** The content is the main part of the panel and is divided to sections.
-The content will differ according to the type of panel.
-(1) For an informative panel the content will contain only one section with a short description about the prototype.
-(2) For an interactive panel, in addition to the informative section, the content will include sections according to your needs.
+**Settings:** The 'Settings' tab is the interactive part of the panel and is divided to sections according to your needs.
 Each section consists of the section name and its content which includes the relevant inputs according to the panel needs.

-**Footer:** The footer includes a button to close the panel and our logo with a link to our [‘WixWhooo’ page](https://www.wixwhooo.com/results?type=all&val=prototyper) to contact us.
+**Share:** The 'Share' tab allows to generate a shareable link to the prototype, that contains the settings that selected in the interactive part.
+This allows for easy sharing of various versions of the prototype.
+In this part the current user also can control the display of the panel in the new link, copy the new link or open it in a new tab.

+**Main Header:**  The header in each tab includes the general actions of the panel (_i.e minimize the panel_, _dock the panel on the other side _, _hide the panel_).

 ### **2. Inputs**
 The inputs are the interactive part of the panel and allow our users to play, change and test different options for the prototype.
 The panel currently includes four types of inputs: